Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: A concrete evanescent plane wave approximation set

 Once the approximation sets \(\boldsymbol{\Phi}_{P,M}\) are chosen, our concrete implementation (see Section~\ref{sec:regularization}) to compute a particular set of coefficients \(\boldsymbol{\xi}_{S,\epsilon}\) includes two additional parameters, \(S\) and \(\epsilon\): \begin{enumerate} \item The first parameter \(S\) is the number of sampling points on the boundary of the physical domain \(B_1\).
-According to~\eqref{eq:proof-approx-parseval-frame} and following~\cite{Adcock2019,Adcock2020}, sufficient oversampling should be used.
+According to~\eqref{eq:proof-approx-parseval-frame} and following\ \cite{Adcock2019,Adcock2020}, sufficient oversampling should be used.
 In practice, we chose for simplicity an oversampling ratio of \(2\), namely \(S = 2M\).
-This amount of oversampling is probably not necessary and further numerical experiments could investigate a reduction of the oversampling ratio \(S/M\) to reduce the computational cost of the method. \item The second parameter \(\epsilon\) is the regularization parameter for the truncation of the singular values.
-To test the method, we set this parameter to \(\epsilon = 10^{-14}\) in the numerical experiments presented below.
-If one is interested in less accurate approximations than we are (e.g.~we seek to get the residual below \(10^{-12}\) in Section~\ref{sec:numerics-quasi-optimality}), the parameter could be set to larger values. \end{enumerate} We stress that our construction of the approximation sets \(\boldsymbol{\Phi}_{P,M}\) is not influenced by our choice of the reconstruction strategy.
-In particular, the accuracy and stability properties of our approximation spaces are not specific to a particular reconstruction strategy.
-Although we chose to focus on the simple method of boundary sampling together with regularized SVD, alternative reconstruction strategies (such as sampling in the bulk of the domain or taking inner product with elements of other types of test spaces for instance) and other regularization techniques (such as Tikhonov regularization) can also be successfully used in practice.
+This amount of oversampling may not be necessary and further numerical experiments could investigate a reduction of the oversampling ratio \(S/M\) to reduce the computational cost. \item The second parameter \(\epsilon\) is the regularization parameter, i.e.~the truncation threshold of the singular values.
+We set this parameter to \(\epsilon = 10^{-14}\) in the numerical experiments presented below.
+If one is interested in less accurate approximations than ours, this parameter could be set to larger values. \end{enumerate} We stress that the construction of the approximation sets \(\boldsymbol{\Phi}_{P,M}\), together with their accuracy and stability, are not influenced by the choice of the reconstruction strategy made in Section~\ref{sec:Sampling}.
+Although we focus on the simple method of boundary sampling together with regularized SVD, alternative reconstruction strategies (such as sampling in the bulk of the domain or taking inner product with elements of other types of test spaces, for instance) and other regularization techniques (such as Tikhonov regularization) can also be successfully used in practice.
 Irrespective of the strategy, sufficient oversampling and regularization need to be used.

 \paragraph{Relation with the literature.}